Project Name: GHNHSFT One Stop hub and spoke service redesign Joint working

 • Align ophthalmology services to the strategic priorities set out in the NHS LTP and GIRFT agenda by creating a ‘one stop service’ bringing care closer to home and thus improve patient access to ophthalmology services across Gloucestershire hospitals ensuring patients are seen in the most appropriate care setting.

-• Improve the management of wAMD through enhanced system architecture and purchase of additional equipment, , ensuring new patients are seen and medically optimised earlier thus improving outcomes for patients with wAMD and within the other sub-specialities in the short, medium and longer-term.
+• Improve the management of wAMD through enhanced system architecture and purchase of additional equipment, ensuring new patients are seen and medically optimised earlier thus improving outcomes for patients with wAMD and within the other sub-specialties in the short, medium and longer-term.

 • Increase service capacity and efficiency by improved use of resource by empowering the wider workforce to better manage patient flow.